A perturbative triples correction to relativistic Quadratic Unitary Coupled Cluster Method: Theory, Implementation and Benchmarking: Result and Discussion

-Bartlett and co-workers\cite{windom2024new} have recently compared the various triples correction schemes to unitary coupled cluster methods with full CI results both for classical and quantum computers.
-As the present implementation of qUCCSD$[T]$ is restricted to classical computers only, we have only chosen the variants that can be efficiently solved on classical computers. \hbox{STO-6G} basis set was used for the calculations together with the frozen core approximation following Ref.\cite{windom2024new}.
-The UCC(3), UCC(4), UCCSD(4)$[T]$ and FCI results are taken from reference\cite{windom2024new}.
-Figure \ref{fig:my_FCI} shows a schematic description of the error with respect to the Full CI results, and the corresponding values are presented in table \ref{table:FCI}.
+Bartlett and co-workers\cite{UCCSD_T_a} have recently compared the various triples correction schemes to UCC methods with FCI results both for classical and quantum computers.
+As the present implementation of qUCCSD$[T]$ is restricted to classical computers only, we have chosen to compare with the variants that can be efficiently solved on classical computers. \hbox{STO-6G} basis set was used for the calculations together with the frozen core approximation following Ref.~\onlinecite{UCCSD_T_a}.
+The UCC(3), UCC(4), UCCSD(4)$[T]$, CCSD, CCSD(T) and FCI results are taken from Ref.~\onlinecite{UCCSD_T_a}.
+Figure \ref{fig:my_FCI} shows a schematic description of the error with respect to the FCI results, and the corresponding values are presented in table \ref{table:FCI}.
 The errors are reported in milli Hartree(mH).
 CD and FNS approximations have not been used for the non-relativistic calculations.
 Although it can be seen that UCC(3), qUCCSD, and CCSD give very similar performance as compared to the FCI method, the performance of the partial triples correction scheme shows considerable deviation among each other.
-The UCC(4) shows the worst performance with an error as high as -31.46 mH.
+The UCC(4) shows the worst performance with an error as high as -36.78 mH.
 The UCCSD(4)$[T]$ method gives slightly better performance with a maximum error of 29.77 mH.
 The newly developed qUCCSD$[T]$ method gives the best performance with a maximum error of - 7.728 mH, and its performance is comparable to the standard CCSD(T) method.